 Evaluating Technology & Providers

 Once you’ve settled on a strategy for compliance, you’ll need to determine which compliance technology is appropriate for your organizational needs and then find the best way to implement it.
-Two popular security technologies for PCI compliance are encryption and tokenization.
+Two popular security technologies for PCI compliance solutions are encryption and tokenization.
 These technologies share the same goal—obfuscating sensitive cardholder data to make it more difficult for cybercriminals to expose—but they can vary in terms of techniques, effectiveness, and deployments.
 They can also be used in combination with each other.

 Encryption uses algorithms and keys to encrypt and decrypt information.
 Although it can secure sensitive data, it cannot reduce scope unless the keys are managed by a secure third party.
 This is due to the fact that a breach could potentially expose the keys if they are stored within your environment.
 However, point-to-point encryption can reduce scope by securing payment data as it is entered via card swipes or a PIN pad device, which typically occurs in point-of-sale systems and call centers.